 What’s the culture in there, more short-term or more long-term?
 Is it sexually open or conservative?

-Is it a rich country, does the state provides all the resources and women need less providing?
+Is it a rich country, does the state provide all the resources and women need less?

 2. Know your competition